olozhika/ArXivDaily_StarFormation/Usage.md

 # How to use
 1. Fork this repository or download the repository and create a new repository by uploading it again.
+(Plz leave a 'star' or 'like' if you are reloading it, TY!)
 2. In your user profile, go to Settings - Developer settings, and apply for a token.
 In your new repository, go to Setting->Security->Secrets->Actions, and create a Repository secret named "ISSUE_TOKEN" with the value being the token you just obtained.
 3. Modify the settings in `config.py` as per your requirements.
 4. If your repository does not have a `.github/workflows/` folder and the `arxiv_daily.yml` file within it, create the folder yourself and copy the `arxiv_daily.yml` file from this repository into it.